Sustainable business decision modelling with blockchain and digital twins: A survey: Taxonomy of Sustainability with Blockchain

-Off-chain channel encompasses two main techniques that solve sustainability issues within a blockchain: \begin{itemize} \item State channel - A state channel only applies to Turing complete blockchains.
-For example, when a user interacts with a deployed smart contract on the blockchain, the communication causes a state change, which invokes the user to submit a new transaction.
-Based on the example, processing multiple transactions each time a smart contract is invoked could affect the performance of the blockchain with respect to time delays, as a block has to be appended for the user~\cite{NEGKA9627997}.
-The authors in~\cite{NEGKA9627997, MAXIMcryptoeprint:2019/352} elaborated on state channels and their sustainability benefits towards blockchain through taxonomies. \item Payment channel - This is specifically designed to handle off-chain payments.
+\item Payment channel - This is specifically designed to handle off-chain payments.
 It does not require the blockchain to be Turing complete.
 Instead, it relies on cryptography techniques and time locks.
 A current issue in blockchain is the bottleneck caused by payment transactions between two entities.
 This leads to performance inefficiency and increased costs, affecting the use of the distributed ledger.
 This can be handled by payment channels~\cite{ZHONG2019327, CHEN9745518}.
 The most popular payment channels are the Lightning Network\footnote{Lightning network: \href{https://lightning.network}{https://lightning.network}} for Bitcoin and Radien Network\footnote{Radien network: \href{https://raiden.network}{https://raiden.network}} for Ethereum \cite{UNNIKRISHNAN10.1007/978-981-19-1018-0_18}.
 Lee and Kim \cite{LEE2020101108} tested the robustness of the Lightning network and identified its characteristics and vulnerabilities, highlighting key concerns for the network. \end{itemize}